wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 -	Each init container must complete successfully before the next one starts.
 -	If you specify multiple init containers for a Pod, kubelet runs each init container sequentially.
 -	Ensures that the main container starts with the necessary prerequisites.
+> [!important]
+> Question : Can you have multiple init container in  a single pod.
+> Answer: Yes : If you specify multiple init containers for a Pod, kubelet runs each init container sequentially.

 ##### Multi-Container Pod design pattern
 ###### Adapter containers